ongkahyuan/accountability-bot/README.md

 # Accountability Bot
-A telegram bot for small group use, to encourage one another in daily spiritual disciiplines and to flee from temptation.
+A telegram bot for small group use, to encourage one another in daily spiritual disciplines and to flee from temptation.
 # To run
 Enter in project directory:
 ```shell